cliksource-chat/backend/README.md

 spring.data.mongodb.database = DatabaseName
 ` <br>

-## Using Rest Services:
+## Using Rest API:

-You will want to use the hostname in a request beginning with `localhost:8090/`, after the / insert the following content between the Quote Marks within the mapping parameters.
+You will want to use the hostname in a request beginning with `http://localhost:8090/` or `localhost:8090/`, after the / insert the following content between the Quote Marks within the mapping parameters.

 ### Chat Room Rest Controller